hnethercutt/hnethercutt/README.md

 ![Header](./github-header-image.png)

 ## Hello World! 😸 I'm Hannah
-I am currently a Junior at ECU working on a BS in Computer Science I am also in an accelerated masters program, working toward a MS in Software Engineering.
+I am currently a Junior at ECU working on a BS in Computer Science.
+I am also in an accelerated masters program, working toward a MS in Software Engineering.
 I am very passionate about coding and my goal is to be a Full Stack Developer.
 I love to learn new things and want to get experience with as many technologies as I can.